danbz/aesthetic-programming/source/8-Queeries/Readme.md

 C. **Logical errors**: Arguably the hardest error to locate as it deals with logics but not syntax.
 The code may still run perfectly but the result is not what you expected.

 The web console is a good place to be notified with errors.
 When countering errors, try to identify where errors might occur down to which block of code or which line of code.
 Then try to identify the error types and fix them accordingly.
 For real-time situation especially dealing with files or other input/output devices, Try/Catch/Finally/Throw exception would be useful to pose more control on the program.
-Of course in this specific example, if we have known the image URL before the program run we can then even code in the `preload()` function.
+Of course in this specific example, if we have known the image URL before the program start we can then even program the link in the `preload()` function.
 However, the web API only returns the image URL in the form of a JSON file while the program is executed.
 No pixel information can be extracted when the program hasn't loaded the image fully.
-In that sense, it is necessarily to find ways to deal with this situation of both getting and then loading the image before getting the pixel's color values.
+In that sense, it is necessarily to find ways to deal with this situation of both getting and then loading the image before extracting the pixel's color values.

 ## While()